qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 packets sent on different uniflows separately.
 The packets sent on Initial Uniflows (with Uniflow ID 0) are still acknowledged with regular ACK frames, such that no modification is introduced in a core frame.
-For the other uniflows, the multipath extensions introduce a MP_ACK frame which prepends the ACK frame with a Uniflow ID field indicating from which receiving uniflow the host acknowledges packets.
+For the other uniflows, the multipath extensions introduce a MP_ACK frame which prefixes the ACK frame with a Uniflow ID field indicating from which receiving uniflow the host acknowledges packets.
 To better explain this, let us consider the situation illustrated in {{ack-uniflows}}.